arjuncnair/testProject/README.md

 For logs that does not follow above format, the script will not parse your log file and will store the same in `Error.Log`

 ## How to Use logProcessor.py
+Using the tool is an easy process.
+Please follow below steps:
+- Clone this Repo
+- Use Below Command to Process Log python logProcessory.py access.log